mosabami/enterprise-scale-aks-levelup/steps/deployment/README.md

    cd enterprise-scale-aks-levelup
    ```

-7. Copy the content of the steps/starting-point folder in your cloned repo in the vm into the steps/deployment
+7. Copy the content of the steps/starting-point folder in your cloned repo in the vm into the steps/deployment folder.

 8. Get your ACR name and replace the placeholder below with your ACR name